ozzysmithjones/ozzysmithjones.github.io/README.md

 So the reason I am making a procedurally generated galaxy is beacuse I have been really interested in AI for strategy games lately.
 The recent Google deepmind AI  _AlphaStar_ has managed to defeat proffesional human players at the strategy game _StarCraft_.
 This project inspired me to try creating an AI of my own, but on a smaller scope with a turn based system on a node-based map.
 I have also played the classic _Master of Orion_ and I have played some _stellaris_ and _Civilisation_.
 Hopefully, I can make my own strategy game using this map that I created.

-Generasting the map is only step one, next ill be looking to create empire influence and spaceships.
+creating the map is only step one, next ill be looking to create empire influence and spaceships.
 Afterwards ill be implementing A* pathfinding and player input.

 ```markdown